iamakchavan/ai-sdk-reasoning-starter/README.md

 </a>

 <p align="center">
-  An Open-Source AI Chatbot Template Built With Next.js, Anthropic's Claude 3.7 Sonnet, and the AI SDK by Vercel.
+  An Open-Source AI Chatbot Template Built With Next.js, Perplexity's Sonar Models, and the AI SDK by Vercel.
 </p>

 <p align="center">